Automated Lay Language Summarization of Biomedical Scientific Reviews: Experiments

 \subsubsection{Abstractive methods}

-We experimented with two abstractive models, including \textit{pointer-generator} \cite{see2017get} and \textit{BART} \cite{lewis2019bart} for our task. \textit{Pointer-generator} is a commonly used abstractive model before pretraining dominated the field.
-It enhances the standard sequence-to-sequence model with a pointer network that allows both copying words from the source and generating words from a fixed vocabulary. \textit{BART} is the state-of-the-art summarization model based on large transformer sequence-to-sequence architecture.
+We experimented with two abstractive models, \textit{pointer-generator} \cite{see2017get} and \textit{BART} \cite{lewis2019bart}, for our task. \textit{Pointer-generator} was a commonly used abstractive model before pretraining dominated the field.
+It enhances the standard sequence-to-sequence model with a pointer network that allows both copying words from the source and generating words from a fixed vocabulary. \textit{BART} is a state-of-the-art summarization model based on a large transformer sequence-to-sequence architecture.
 It is pre-trained on large corpora by corrupting text with an arbitrary noising function, and learning a model to reconstruct the original text.
 As a sequence-to-sequence model, BART can be directly fine tuned for abstractive summarization task.